gabrielemarino-gm/Search-Engine-MIRCV/README.md

 The Query Handler allows you to make queries interactively.
 At first the system will ask the user for a configuration, which it will save and will not be asked again (unless the user uses the comma s).

-While the Query Handler is active, the user can use the following command:
+- While the Query Handler is active, the user can use the following command:
   -   Use `s` to set up your system and configure recovery options.
-- Use "q" to exit the query manager.
+  -   Use `q` to exit the query manager.

 ## Evaluating Performance